‘I am ready for my next assignment’: DPM Lawrence Wong at PAP conference

 “All of you represent our greatest strength.
 You are the key to building a stronger relationship of trust with our people,” he said.

-DPM Wong said that he wished to provide activists with more resources to drive their causes and ideas into action and support them in engaging and mobilising Singaporeans.
+DPM Wong said that he wishes to provide activists with more resources to drive their causes and ideas into action and support them in engaging and mobilising Singaporeans.